Aquatic Therapy For Injury Prevention In Young Athletes

-At this time of year, many young athletes are eagerly involved in training for their preferred sports.
+Many young athletes are eagerly involved in training for their preferred sports year round.
 Baseball players are hitting the field, track and field stars are increasing their stamina and soccer enthusiasts are earnestly working on their skills.
 Most middle and high school students, as well as those in college, have a commonly-shared belief that they are indestructible.
 Unfortunately, some may discover to their surprise that injuries suffered when young can lead to long-term health problems, which make injury prevention important.

 One of the biggest complaints among older athletes is that they are forced to struggle with issues that came from over training, poor training and repetitive stressors during their youth.
 Yet, how is it possible to get better without the old “no pain, no gain” philosophy?
 This is especially a concern for athletes who focus on one sport.
 For instance, a baseball player may spend hours upon hours practicing the direct skills that will be used during games, such as throwing, catching and swinging.
 These repetitive motions start to wear down joints.
 It’s not uncommon for even young players to experience shoulder issues and elbow problems.
 In other fields, this is known as the law of diminishing returns.
 Sure, doing more may seem a logical way to get better, but at a young age it can cause more harm than good.
 The answer is to focus on injury prevention.